interorbital/opengl-container-setup/README.md

 #### Instructions for performing the semi-automated setup
 1. Clone the repository
 2. Execute the `dependency-solver.sh` script
-3. Execute the `distrobox-installer.sh` script once the reboot is complete
+3. Execute the `distrobox-installer.sh` script once the first reboot is complete
 5. Execute the `distrobox-setup.sh` script once the second reboot is complete
 6. Enter the container with `distrobox enter opengldev-env`
 7. Execute the `freeglut-libglui-setup.sh` script